How to Easily Improve Your EPC Rating

 How to improve your epc rating

-Keeping your home or flat as energy efficient as possible is vital.
-Not only will it mean you or your tenants pay less on electricity and heating, having an excellent EPC rating will make it much easier to sell or let your property.
+Keeping your property as energy efficient as possible not only helps you or tenants pay less money for electricity and heating each month, but when the time comes, it will be easier to sell or let your property!

-Thankfully there are a few quick and easy ways you can improve your EPC rating.
-But first, for those who are unsure what an EPC rating is and how it is measured let us explain.
+Thankfully, there are a few quick and easy ways you can improve your EPC rating.

 What does an EPC measure?